Anna Raeburn: Radio

-Her show was usually in two parts; the first would be guest interviews on psychosocial issues and/or associated book reviewing, followed by a phone-in to advise and guide listeners as a "professional friend".
-Raeburn often took time after shows to further engage with those who e-mailed or called in, to ensure they had support information and were clear on what options were available to them.

 From January 2007, as part of new year changes, Raeburn's show moved an hour later to 2–4pm as a new lifestyle, health and well-being show, presented by Jim Davis preceding her.

 Raeburn presented her last show on LBC 97.3 on 3 August 2007.
 She had been expected to return in September, but the station announced that her afternoon slot would be rested.
 Her slot was reallocated, to Jeni Barnett who was later replaced herself.

 In February 2021, Raeburn returned to radio, with a Sunday evening programme on Boom Radio.
 She left the station shortly after.

 Television

 She co-wrote the television series Agony, starring Maureen Lipman.
 Raeburn was a critic on the ITV1 daytime show Mum's on Strike in 2005.
 Other TV appearances included spots as an agony aunt in the early days of GMTV from 1993, a guest on late-night discussion programme After Dark, and as a panellist on comedy game show Blankety Blank.
 She was an occasional panellist, in the late 1980s, on the panel show Through the Keyhole.